lshash/jptvwatchingLinux/README.md

 [This editor automatic fook recognize caused some weird command line display of no next line like, sudo apt install make sudo apt install gcc is just fook, ignore.
 ]
+[why did you ignore my intention of da 1 line meaning and next line meaning from 1st line, instead, You automatically wrong recognize mine as 1st line 2nd line BRABRABRA, weird, but that's okay.]

 @@@@@@@@@@@@@@@@@@hardware
 -sampa